This is our full guide to Swahili (aka Kiswahili), including every essential fact you want to know.

 The structure of Swahili is undeniably Bantu, a lot of the vocabulary has been borrowed from English, Arabic and Farsi.

-The influence of Arabic, Farsi and even Portuguese on Swahili
+The influence of Arabic, Persian and even Portuguese on Swahili

 Arab and Persian cultures had a great influence on Swahili culture and language.
 For a basic example, look at the numbers.

 In Swahili numbers, the words moja (one), mbili (two), tatu (three), nne (four), tano (five), nane (eight) and kumi (ten) are of Bantu origin.
 On the other hand sita (six), saba (seven) and tisa (nine) are of Arabic origin.

 Beyond numbers, further evidence of Persian influence is in the Swahili words chai (tea), achari (pickle), serikali (government), diwani (councilor), sheha (village councilor) are borrowed from old Persian through connection with merchants.

 Swahili also absorbed words from the Portuguese who controlled the Swahili coastal towns from the 16th to 18th centuries.
 Some of the words that Swahili absorbed from the Portuguese include leso (handkerchief), meza (table), gereza (prison) and pesa (‘peso’, money).